WICG/turtledove/Proposed_First_FLEDGE_OT_Details.md

+# OBSOLETE: This document describes an experiment that lasted 2022Q1-2023Q2 and so is now obsolete.
+Please instead refer to the Protected Audience [explainer](FLEDGE.md) and [spec](https://wicg.github.io/turtledove/).

 > FLEDGE has been renamed to Protected Audience API.
 To learn more about the name change, see the [blog post](https://privacysandbox.com/intl/en_us/news/protected-audience-api-our-new-name-for-fledge)

 # Proposed First FLEDGE Origin Trial Details